Swedish union says may seek Saab bankruptcy in next few days

-STOCKHOLM Swedish union IF Metall said on Thursday it could in within days demand Saab SWAN.AS be declared bankrupt after a court rejected the Swedish Automobile-owned SWAN.AS carmaker's request for protection against creditors.
+STOCKHOLM, Sept 8 Swedish union IF Metall said on Thursday it could in within days demand Saab be declared bankrupt after a court rejected the Swedish Automobile-owned carmaker's request for protection against creditors.

 "We will now thoroughly analyse the new situation.
 If the company doesn't find another solution or files a bankruptcy request themselves, we may be forced to do that in the next few days," Stefan Lofven, head of blue collar-union IF Metall, said in a statement.